lfaucheux/PyLUCCBA/README.md

 •	The compensatory rate (see the paper for more information) can be calculated easily with the tool.

 •	Note that constant returns to scale (biofuel production) are assumed in the tool.

-## Data

-  Raw data from the public repository as listed above are first used in the “Data_CarbonStocks_Emissions” Excel file to generate (i) land use change carbon stock changes for the scenarios studied in the paper, and (ii) emissions from the process and cultivation of bioethanol.
-This data is then directly used in the tool (either in the “resources” folder or the code) which is described below.
-The output data is not directly provided but as explained below, it can be generated easily with the “ready-to-use” study cases provided.

 ## Acknowledgements